Dark matter and dark radiation from chiral $U(1)$ gauge symmetry: Conclusion and discussion

 The connection between dark radiation and the makeup of DM provides predictions that can be tested by future CMB experiments such as CMB-S4~\cite{CMB-S4:2022ght} and DESI (with future data releases)~\cite{Allali:2024cji}, and collider searches for light gauge bosons.

 The invisible dark photon can be tested by future lepton colliders such as Tera Z-factories at CEPC and FCC-ee.
 We have discussed the discovery potential of the $e^+e^- \to \gamma Z'$ signal at Z-factories taking into account cosmological constraints.
-It is found that kinetic mixing parameter of $\epsilon \gtrsim 4 \times 10^{-4}$ could be tested using simple kinematic cuts.
-This region of $\epsilon$ is allowed for $m_{Z'} \sim 30$ GeV while it is already excluded for $m_{Z'} \lesssim 10$ GeV, by cosmological constraints if the dark sector is thermalized with the SM.
+It is found that dark photon coupling from the kinetic mixing of $\epsilon_{DP} \gtrsim 4 \times 10^{-4}$ could be tested using simple kinematic cuts.
+This region of $\epsilon_{DP}$ is allowed for $M_{Z'} \sim 30$ GeV while it is already excluded for $M_{Z'} \lesssim 10$ GeV, by cosmological constraints if the dark sector is thermalized with the SM.
 We expect that more allowed regions can be tested with more optimized kinematical cuts.

 Finally, the ultraviolet completion of this model could involve extra dimensions, where the dark sector and the SM are placed on different branes.
 In this setup, the gauge fields live in the bulk and can have kinetic mixing.
 The stabilization of the SM Higgs and dark Higgs potentials may require supersymmetry, as in most models.